AbhasKumar20/Intent_Retrieval/README.md

 #### **Pre-Deployment Testing:**

-1. **Semantic Search Notebook (`Semantic_search.ipynb`):**
+1. **Semantic Search Notebook (`semantic_search_modeling.ipynb`):**

    Before deploying your model, it's essential to ensure its accuracy and reliability.
-The `Semantic_search.ipynb` notebook is specifically designed to help you evaluate the potential performance of your intent recognition system.
+The `semantic_search_modeling.ipynb` notebook is specifically designed to help you evaluate the potential performance of your intent recognition system.

    - **TF-IDF and Sentence Transformers:** This notebook contains the implementation and evaluation of two primary semantic search methods: TF-IDF and Sentence Transformers.

    - **Steps:** To test the model's performance:
      - a.
-Navigate to the location of `Semantic_search.ipynb`.
+Navigate to the location of `Semantic_search_modeling.ipynb`.
      - b.
 Open the notebook and run all the cells sequentially.
      - c.
 Observe the evaluation metrics displayed for both methods to understand how each might perform in a real-world scenario.
 These metrics will provide an initial insight into the model's accuracy, precision, recall, etc.